ScottLangston/APIGuide/Release_Notes/API_2.0_Release_Notes.md

 In previous builds of the NCR Counterpoint API, the **Edit Company** function in the API Admin Console could sometimes fail, preventing changes to a company once it was added.

 In this version, administrator users can reliably use the **Edit Company** function to edit existing companies and save their changes correctly.
-### Customer Card Information not Returned by GET \Customers\EC Calls
-Internal only???